rhnfzl/reddit-stash/README.md

 - You need complex scheduling patterns (weekdays only, multiple times per day, etc.)
 - You prefer containers to start/stop rather than run continuously
 - You want to integrate with existing cron workflows
-- You need different schedules for different operations (main script vs Dropbox uploads)
+- You need different schedules for different operations (main script vs cloud storage uploads)

 **Use Built-in Scheduling when:**
 - You want simple, consistent intervals